-Being well versed in these three areas will allow you to build a foundation for a great career in an area that will be in demand.
+Being well-versed in these three areas will allow you to build a foundation for a great career in a field that will continually be in demand.

-With the instruction that you receive through welding career training, you would know just what to expect when working on a job site, and that level of preparation can help you get ahead in your career.
+With the instruction that you receive through welding career training, you’ll know just what to expect when working on a jobsite, and that level of preparation can help you advance in your career.

-In addition, we’ll assist you in finding work after you graduate through our job placement assistance services, where we work with hiring managers in the area to place our students and allow them to use their skills to start making money.
+In addition, we’ll assist you in finding work after you graduate through our job placement assistance services, where we work with hiring managers in the area to place our students on career paths that will make them money.

-With that in mind, doesn’t it make sense to sign up right away?
+With NATS ensuring you’ll learn everything you need to know for how to become a welder, doesn’t it make sense to sign up right away?

 You can also contact us at (800) 638-5490 to speak with an admissions representative who will be happy to discuss your career path with you and answer all of your questions.

-For years North American Trade Schools has been helping students from Dundalk, Woodlawn, Glen Burnie, Silver Spring, Catonsville, Woodlawn and the surrounding areas get the training they need to find and start the career that they want.
+For years North American Trade Schools has been helping students learn how to become welders in Maryland so they can find and start the career that they want.
 Contact our Baltimore campus today to learn how we can help you find the path to career success.